 Pupil Premium Funding, which is in addition to main school funding, is used to enable schools close any academic gaps there may be between FSM, LAC and Forces children and their peers.
 Schools can choose how best to tackle these gaps and how best to utilise the Pupil Premium Funding they are allocated.
 Schools monitor the impact of the funding, comparing end of Keystage 2 results for those eligible for funding and their peers.

-Click on the links to see how we used our Pupil Premium Funding
+Click on the link below to see how we use our Pupil Premium Funding